mem-memov/novikov.blog/clpnostvj000609lbbko65627.md

 Those with close colors in smaller resolutions get followed further.

 Instead of finding structure by processing many images with a neural network we save image metadata as a semantic pyramid.
-We get similar resilts but we starts from the other end.
+We get similar results but we start from the other end.
 We add image caterorization when saving the image and it has some formal protocol.
 New similar images appear in a close area of the multidimentional categorizer.